Skip to main content

 • Know Your Rights: Understand your right to request records, ask for second opinions, and participate in decision-making.

 • Leverage Digital Tools: Use apps to track symptoms, medications, and health trends over time.
+We especially like tools like this blood pressure monitor that keep track of your readings over time.

 e-Patients & the Future of Healthcare